Vasall/vasall/README.txt

 INSTALLATION

   Installing can be done using the terminal.
-Note that some of the following commands need to be called as root.
+Note that some of the following commands need to be executed as root.

   First of all you have to get the basic tools to download and build the game:
     $ apt install git make bash